Robert Zoellick

-Robert Bruce Zoellick (/ˈzɛlɪk/; /de/; born July 25, 1953) is an American public official and lawyer who was the 11th president of the World Bank Group, a position he held from July 1, 2007 to June 30, 2012.
+Robert Bruce Zoellick (/ˈzɛlɪk/; /de/; born July 25, 1953) is an American lawyer and government official who was the 11th president of the World Bank Group from 2007 to 2012.
 He was previously chairman of international advisors at Goldman Sachs from 2006 to 2007, United States Deputy Secretary of State from 2005 to 2006, and U.S. Trade Representative from 2001 to 2005.
-Prior to those posts, from 1985 to 2001 he served in a variety of capacities in the administrations of Ronald Reagan and George H. W. Bush, and the presidential campaign of George W. Bush, in addition to positions in various think tanks and academia.
+Prior to those posts, from 1985 to 2001, he served in the administrations of Ronald Reagan and George H. W. Bush, and the presidential campaign of George W. Bush, in addition to positions in various think tanks and academia.

 Zoellick has been a senior fellow at Harvard's Belfer Center for Science and International Affairs since ending his term with the World Bank in 2012.
-Since 2017 he has been a Senior Counselor at Brunswick Group.
+Since 2017, he has been a Senior Counselor at Brunswick Group.

 Early life and education

 Zoellick was born in Evergreen Park, Illinois, the son of Gladys (Lenz) and William T. Zoellick.
 His ancestors were German and he was raised Lutheran.
 He grew up in Naperville, Illinois, and attended Naperville Central High School, graduating in 1971.

 After high school, Zoellick studied history as an undergraduate at Swarthmore College, where he graduated with his Bachelor of Arts in 1975 with membership in Phi Beta Kappa.
 He then dual enrolled at Harvard University, where he simultaneously studied public policy and law, earning his Juris Doctor (J.D.) from Harvard Law School and his Master of Public Policy from the Harvard Kennedy School in 1981.